-&lt;sup>106 UNHCR, 'UNHCR highlights urgent needs of forcibly displaced in...', 3 December 2021
+116 UNHCR, 'UNHCR highlights urgent needs of forcibly displaced in...', 3 December 2021

-UNHCR, 'UNHCR highlights urgent needs of forcibly displaced in...', 3 December 2021
+117 UNHCR, 'UNHCR highlights urgent needs of forcibly displaced in...', 3 December 2021

-- On 15 December 2021, BBC News reported how aid arrived in the country: 5.1.2 'Most aid continues to be sent by road - through Afghanistan's borders with Pakistan, Iran, Turkmenistan, Uzbekistan, Tajikistan and Kazakhstan.
+- about whether and how donors can continue humanitarian and development funding... are ongoing.'118 - On 15 December 2021, BBC News reported how aid arrived in the country: 5.1.2 'Most aid continues to be sent by road - through Afghanistan's borders with Pakistan, Iran, Turkmenistan, Uzbekistan, Tajikistan and Kazakhstan.
 Despite restrictions on the movement of people across the country's borders, the UNOCHA says they have remained largely open to the flow of humanitarian aid.
 Most commercial flights to Kabul remain suspended - but aid organisations and governments have also been able to use air routes to send some emergency supplies.
 Iran has been sending humanitarian aid to Afghans via land and air routes.
 Some food aid is also being sourced locally, the WFP says.
 But major challenges remain in distributing aid within Afghanistan.
-Conditions remain "volatile and hard to predict due to sporadic violence that might erupt", the IRC [International Rescue Committee] in Afghanistan says.'109 - 5.1.3 In a statement on Afghanistan, dated 22 December 2021, the Under-Secretary-General for Humanitarian Affairs and Emergency Relief Coordinator, Martin Griffiths, said, 'Some 160 national and international humanitarian organizations are providing critical food and health assistance in Afghanistan, as well as education, water and sanitation, and support to agriculture.
+Conditions remain "volatile and hard to predict due to sporadic violence that might erupt", the IRC [International Rescue Committee] in Afghanistan says.'119 - 5.1.3 In a statement on Afghanistan, dated 22 December 2021, the Under-Secretary-General for Humanitarian Affairs and Emergency Relief Coordinator, Martin Griffiths, said, 'Some 160 national and international humanitarian organizations are providing critical food and health assistance in Afghanistan, as well as education, water and sanitation, and support to agriculture.
 We urgently need to ramp up this work.
-Humanitarian operations in Afghanistan are set to be the largest anywhere in the world in 2022, reaching some 22 million people.'110 - 5.1.4 In September 2021, the OCHA launched a flash appeal to raise over US \$606 million in humanitarian aid to assist 11 million people up to the end of 2021.
-The UN received written assurances from the Taliban that it would not interfere with the delivery of aid and will protect aid workers.
-As at 23 December 2021, the appeal was over 100% funded, though the UN noted While humanitarians remain grateful for the generous contribution by the donor community, all commitments have not been translated to actions on the ground as partners continue to face liquidity challenges amid the financial system crisis.'113 - 5.1.5 See the Country Policy and Information Note on Afghanistan: Fear of the Taliban for more information on the treatment of aid workers. - The OCHA indicated that, between 1 September and 15 December 2021, 5.1.6 some form of aid had reached over 11 million people across 34 provinces 114.
-It noted that humanitarian aid had:
+Humanitarian operations in Afghanistan are set to be the largest anywhere in the world in 2022, reaching some 22 million people.'120 - 5.1.4 In September 2021, the OCHA launched a flash appeal to raise over US \$606 million in humanitarian aid to assist 11 million people up to the end of 2021121.
+The UN received written assurances from the Taliban that it would not interfere with the delivery of aid and will protect aid workers122.
+As at 23 December 2021, the appeal was over 100% funded, though the UN noted 'While humanitarians remain grateful for the generous contribution by the donor community, all commitments have not been translated to actions on the ground as partners continue to face liquidity challenges amid the financial system crisis.'123 - 5.1.5 See the Country Policy and Information Note on Afghanistan: Fear of the Taliban for more information on the treatment of aid workers. - 5.1.6 The OCHA indicated that, between 1 September and 15 December 2021, some form of aid had reached over 11 million people across 34 provinces 124.
+It noted that humanitarian aid had: - '... reached 43,921 children with community-based education activities, supported 162,229 people with household items, provided 8.9 million people with food assistance, reached 1,385,999 people with primary and secondary

-&lt;sup>108 AAN, 'Global Warming and Afghanistan: Drought, hunger and thirst expected...', 6 November 2021
+118 AAN, 'Global Warming and Afghanistan: Drought, hunger and thirst expected...', 6 November 2021

-BBC News, 'Afghanistan: What humanitarian aid is getting in?', 15 December 2021 110 OCHA, 'Under-Secretary-General for Humanitarian Affairs and Emergency...', 22 December 2021
+119 BBC News, 'Afghanistan: What humanitarian aid is getting in?', 15 December 2021 120 OCHA, 'Under-Secretary-General for Humanitarian Affairs and Emergency...', 22 December 2021

-OCHA, 'Afghanistan Flash Appeal...' (page 6), 5 September 2021 112 OCHA, 'Under-Secretary-General for Humanitarian Affairs and Emergency...', 13 September 2021
+121 OCHA, 'Afghanistan Flash Appeal...' (page 6), 5 September 2021 122 OCHA, 'Under-Secretary-General for Humanitarian Affairs and Emergency...', 13 September 2021 healthcare (direct consultations), provided treatment for Acute Malnutrition to 238,223 children under five, supported 48,886 people with individual protection assistance including cash for protection, and reached 507,728 people with WASH assistance including through hygiene promotion and hygiene kits.'125

-&lt;sup>113 OCHA, 'Afghanistan: ICCT Real-Time Response Overview', 23 December 2021
+123 OCHA, 'Afghanistan: ICCT Real-Time Response Overview', 23 December 2021

-&lt;sup>114 OCHA, 'Afghanistan: ICCT Real-Time Response Overview', 23 December 2021
+124 OCHA, 'Afghanistan: ICCT Real-Time Response Overview', 23 December 2021